clara-popescu/blog/public/posts/week1.md

 - eye tracking
 - web development

-At this point, I have no idea what direction I want to go in with my final project.
-There are a lot of topics I want to explore but I'm not sure how to decide on one.
-I am leaning towards an artistic project but I'm open to scientific as well.
+At this point, I really had no idea what direction I wanted to take my final project in.
+There were so many topics I wanted to explore, and I wasn’t sure how to narrow them down or choose just one.
+I was leaning slightly towards creating something artistic, but I was also open to a more scientific approach if it fit the concept better.